 4. What about apps in Windows 10?

 Apps will be coming along with the Windows 10 to drive them.
 Although, Microsoft has not described that how it is going to work.
 You will be able to buy one app from the Windows Store and expect to run on all your devices.
-Developers would probably need to make prevalent apps which adjust their look and feel accordingly your devices size and capabilities.
+Developers would probably need to make prevalent apps that adjust their look and feel accordingly the size and capabilities of your device.

 5. Troubled by Full Screen Modern Apps.
 What says future

 Full-screen apps were alternately known as “Metro” or “Modern” design in Windows 8.
 But this is not so far in the Windows 10 because it would be on the cost of opportunity only.

 For example, If you are using a convertible 2-in-1 device like Surface Pro 3 when the keyboard is locked you will see the standard desktop with Windows 10 Start Menu.
 Once the device gets off of the keyboard base then Operating System would permit you to switch to the finger-friendly full-screen mode Windows 8 users are likely familiar with.